Tools4everBV/HelloID-Conn-Prov-Target-Blacklist-SQL/README.md

 | checkOnExternalSystems.ps1        | Check mapped fields against SQL DB              | This is configured in the built-in AD connector                                                                                                                           |

 > [!IMPORTANT]
-> create.generateUniqueData.ps1 is not converted to PS v2 connector jet.
+> create.generateUniqueData.ps1 is not converted to PS v2 connector yet.

 ### Connection settings
 The following settings are required to connect to SQL DB.